FarazKelhini/proposal-string-prototype-count/README.md

 - It is case-sensitive, consistent with other string methods like `includes()`.
 - Ensures that the method is called on a value that can be converted to an object (e.g., strings, numbers, or booleans).
 Throws a `TypeError` if the method is called on `null` or `undefined`.
 - If `start` is not provided, it defaults to `0`.
 If provided, it is converted to an integer.
 The final value is clamped to be within `[0, length of string]` to ensure it is valid.
 - If `end` is not provided, it defaults to the length of the string.
 If provided, it is converted to an integer.
-The final value of `endIndex` is clamped to be within `[0, length of string]` to ensure it is valid.
+The final value is clamped to be within `[0, length of string]` to ensure it is valid.
 - If `startIndex` is greater than or equal to `endIndex`, there is no range to search within, so the method immediately returns `0`.
 - If `searchString` is an empty string, returns `0`.
 This avoids potential infinite loops when counting empty substrings.